Cover Image Credit: AdamHillTravel for Pixabay

 For more information click here

-2. Temple of Tooth Relic
+2. Temple Of Tooth Relic – For Spiritual Enlightenment

 Along with the outside, tourists need to visit the inside of the temple to actually appreciate the architecture.
 There are holes in the walls which contain lamps lit using coconut oil.
 Tourists need to pay the entry fees and they should visit between 5:30 AM and 8:00 PM.